FIBERGLASS POOL WARRANTIES

 Let's face it, most people don't dig too deep into product warranties.
 However, with an expenditure of the magnitude of an inground pool, they're critically important.
-During your research on fiberglass pools, you'll find that there are 3 types of warranties:
+During your research on fiberglass pools, you'll find that there are 3 types of warranties and all warranites are not equal.

 Manufacturing warranty—from the fiberglass pool's manufacturer